 - Add money to your Penmen Cash account.

 - Sign up for SNHU Alerts to receive important campus information.

-- Complete the online Student Empower Plus sexual assault and responsible drinking module upon receiving the necessary email and link.
+- Complete the online Student Empower Plus sexual assault and responsible drinking module after you receive the email at the beginning of the semester

 Get in Touch!